ddgg-el/aoo-for-max/README.md

 ===========

 ### Overview
 This repository contains the source code for the `AOO for Max` package.
 There is no need to manually build your project.
-To download a ready to use package please visit the Release page.
+To download a ready to use package please visit the Release page or download it from the [Max Package Manager](https://cycling74.com/packages/aoo-for-max).

 The externals has been tested on Max8.1 running on MacOS 12.1 and Windows11.
-Presumably they should also work with more modern releases.
+They should also work with more modern releases.

+Since version 0.9.1 the package includes Opus support for compressed audio streaming.

 #### Folder structure
 ```